colab-coop/colab-coop/src/blog/markdown/how-to-start-flowing-with-flow-based-programming.md

   })
 ```

-...which certainly *look* a bit nicer than the callback hell trees we dealt with in the early days.
+... which certainly *look* a bit nicer than the callback hell trees we dealt with in the early days.
 But if there is any branching (error handling, etc), then what do you really gain?
 We still have a tendency to spread it out like the pyramid of doom situation above, because we haven't really gotten away from callbacks, we've just adjusted how they look.

 What about FBP?
 Well, easy async is one of my favorite aspects of flow-based programming, because FBP is _all async, all the time_.
 You just don't have to think about it.
 A component will execute when there is some data for it to work on... that's it.
 Whether you are waiting for an ajax response or input from the user, or a long computation, all FBP components are independent of one another.
 This lends FBP components to easy parallelism, as I mentioned above.